umbraco/UmbracoDocs/Reference/Searching/Examine/examine-management.md

 ### Index info

-This section allows you to see the list of properties about the index that you selected, including how many documents and fields are currently being stored.
+This section allows you to see the list of properties on the index that you selected, including how many documents and fields are currently being stored.

 ![Rebuild Index within Examine Management](images/External-indexes-v10.png)